willesco16/PYTHON-SQL-ETL-Project/README.md

 order by e.emp_no;
 ```

 7. Employees in Sales and Development departments.
-Show Results
 ```
 select e.emp_no as "Employee Number",
         e.first_name as "First Name",